frankmorgner/OpenSCToken/README.md

 ## Running OpenSCToken

 OpenSCToken requires macOS 10.12 or later.
-For running the plug-in, you have three options:
+For running the plug-in, you have two options:

-1. `open build/Applications/OpenSCTokenApp.app`
+1. `open build/Applications/OpenSCTokenApp.app` or run `pluginkit -a build/Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex`:
-Runs the hosting application.
-Your token will be **available while the app is running**.

-2. `pluginkit -a build/Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex`
 Registers OpenSC in the PlugInKit subsystem for the current user.
 Your token will be **available after login**.
 Note that database clean-ups may eventually remove the plug-in.

-3. `sudo cp -r build/Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex /System/Library/Frameworks/CryptoTokenKit.framework/PlugIns`
+2. `sudo cp -r build/Applications/OpenSCTokenApp.app/Contents/PlugIns/OpenSCToken.appex /System/Library/Frameworks/CryptoTokenKit.framework/PlugIns`:
 Registers OpenSC globally.
 Your token **will always be available**.
 Copying the plug-in requires *security integrity protection (SIP)* to be disabled.

 ## Test Results